vusec/tlbdr/cache-ninja/README.md

 # Cache Ninja

 A Rust application to model CPU cache and TLB behavior using graph algorithms.

-Used to generate superoptimal TLB eviction sets in [TLB;DR](https://vusec.net/tlbdr).
+Used to generate optimized TLB eviction sets as part of [TLB;DR](https://vusec.net/tlbdr).

 ## Getting Started